Packera millefolium: Threats

-Human interference is not only responsible for habitat loss, but it has also allowed hybridization of the species to occur.
-Contact with other more abundant species such as Packera anonyma.
-Contact has lead to observed cases of hybridization that could be the result of possible genetic assimilation of P. millefolium.
-The threat lies in the fact that the offspring of hybrids will also be hybrids rather than the parent species, so this hybridization could be harmful to populations of Packera milllefolium by outcompeting with the species.
+Human activity has also allowed for hybridization with similar species to occur as a result of contact with other more abundant species such as Packera anonyma.
+Hybridization creates the possibility of genetic assimilation of P. millefolium populations since hybrids do not carry on all the genetic characteristics from P. millefolium.
+Hybrids could also threaten populations of Packera milllefolium by outcompeting with the species.

-Other less prominent threats include, trampling which can also take it's toll on populations because the species resides in location that are common visited by hikers.
+Other less prominent threats include, trampling which can also take its toll on populations because the species resides in locations that are commonly visited by hikers.
 This also does not account for animals that may trample the plants in passing as well as the effects of erosion.

-Conservation and Management
+Conservation and management

 While there are many threats to Packera millefolium, recommended methods of management include removal of nearby populations of Packera anonyma in order to prevent hybridization.
 Removal could be followed by restocking the population with P. millefolium seeds.
 It would also be impactful to minimize construction of roads and other structures that would encroach upon rocky outcrops and granitic domes where the species is found.
 The most effective strategy would likely be to coordinate management and interference between land owners, private agencies, and public services.
 As for individuals, attempting to limit foot traffic, climbing, and hiking in areas where populations of Packera millefolium reside could be impactful.